 It’s Sunday evening and I’m on my way back to the airport to give a second course in Tirana.
-After last week’s experience on Wizzair with Satan’s army of burping and crapping infants, I figured I would go for something a little more civilized this time and travel with Austrian again.
-It’s not the most exotic flight connection, but hey, my options were rather limited.
+After last week’s experience on WizzAir with Satan’s army of burping and crapping infants, I figured I would go for something a little more civilized this time and travel with Austrian again.
+It’s not the most exotic flight connection, but hey, my options are rather limited.

 I’ve checked in online, but I still need to make a stop at the counter to drop my suitcase.
 I’m carrying a ton of paper, and I’ve already got a back ache just from carting my stuff to the airport.
 The Star Alliance carriers have their own dedicated counters.
 There is one Business Class and one Economy Class counter open.
 Both of them are deserted when I arrive.

 Security is such a delight at Basel airport these days.
 The fact that you can just walk up without any queues and without having to witness the stupidest specimens of humanity as they make their way through the beeping security gates is something I will one day be telling my grandbabies about.
 This is the stuff legends are made of.